mojuiprestebr45/FLASH-USDT-TRC20/README.md

-# 🔥 FLASH-USDT Demo Available 🔥
+# 🔥 FLASH-USDT Available 🔥

 **Flash USDT** is ready for immediate use with any wallet, including **Binance**.
 Our innovative solution enables Flash USDT to reside in any wallet for up to **10 days**, after which it is automatically rejected by the blockchain network, ensuring security and efficiency.